RunestoneInteractive/RunestoneServer/docker/README.rst

 Linux
 ^^^^^
 If running on Linux, you must use Ubuntu 20.04 (although any version of Ubuntu 18.0+ should work).
 Installation on older versions of Ubuntu or other Linux distributions may require adjustments.
+I am a fan of digital ocean droplets and I would recommend starting out with a Docker droplet from their Marketplace.
+This will save you a few steps.
+You can of course use AWS or Linode or any other provider, but I know DO the best.  **Sizing Virtual Machines:** You will want to make sure that you have at least 1 GB of RAM as parts of the install process do use quite a bit of memory.
+If you are going to use this for several classes I would recommend 2 GB.
+If you are teaching courses that will involve compiling Java, C, or C++ then I would recommend a configuration that includes 4 cpus as well as 4 GB of RAM.

  Install ``curl`` by opening a terminal then typing:

 .. code:: bash